JSordan22/odin-recipes/README.md

 # odin-recipes
-This project will display my ability to use basic semantic HTML.
+This project will display my ability to use basic, semantic HTML.